 If your child knows what to do if she comes across pornography again, it can help her feel less frightened or worried.

 For example, you could explain that some things aren’t for children to see, so your child should look away quickly or cover his eyes.
+You could also show him how to turn off the screen and use the back button.
 Also, if he sees something that makes him feel uncomfortable or confused, he should talk about it with you or another adult he trusts.

 It’s a good idea to talk with your child about sexting